The p-adic Gross-Zagier formula on Shimura curves: Introduction

-The main results of this paper are the general formula for the $p$-adic heights of Heegner points of Theorem \ref{B} below, and its version in anticyclotomic families (contained in Theorem \ref{C}).
+\emph{Note added after publication}: the main theorem is off by a factor of $2$.
+This and other errata are noted in the author's \emph{The $p$-adic Gross--Zagier formula on Shimura curves, II: nonsplit primes}, Appendix B. } are the general formula for the $p$-adic heights of Heegner points of Theorem \ref{B} below, and its version in anticyclotomic families (contained in Theorem \ref{C}).
 They are preceded by a flexible construction of the relevant $p$-adic $L$-function (Theorem \ref{A}), and complemented by a version of the Waldspurger formula in anticyclotomic families (presented in Theorem \ref{C} as well).
 In Theorem \ref{iwbsd}, we give an application to a version of the $p$-adic Birch and Swinnerton-Dyer conjecture in anticyclotomic families.
 In Theorem \ref{nvh}, we state a result on the generic non-vanishing of $p$-adic heights on CM abelian varieties, as a special case of a theorem to appear in joint work with A. Burungale.

 Our theorems are key ingredients of a new Gross--Zagier formula for exceptional zeros \cite{exc}, and of a universal $p$-adic Gross--Zagier formula specialising to analogues of Theorem \ref{B} in all weights.
 These will be given in separate works.
 Here we would just like to mention that all of them, as well as Theorem \ref{nvh}, make essential use of the new generality of the present work.